 In addition, certain styles of yoga, such as vinyasa or power yoga (even the slower-paced Hatha yoga will challenge your cardiorespiratory endurance, muscular strength, endurance, and flexibility).
 The continuous flow of movement from one pose to the next can elevate the heart rate and challenge the body’s endurance.

-Furthermore, yoga often requires maintaining a pose for an extended period of time, which can lead to fatigue in the muscles being used.
+Furthermore, yoga often requires maintaining a pose for an extended period, which can lead to fatigue in the muscles being used.
 This is especially true for more challenging poses that engage multiple muscle groups, such as dolphin pose or plank.

 While yoga can be physically demanding, it can also be modified to meet your needs and abilities by using props, modifying poses, or taking breaks as needed.